kkester/sample-spring-cache/README.md

 1. Unit

 `mvn test` will execute all Unit, JSON, Component, and Contract Tests <br>
-`mvn integration-test -Dunit.tests.skip=true` will execute only the integration tests
+`mvn verify -Dunit.tests.skip=true` will execute only the integration tests

 ### Gemfire Setup